How to Polish Shoes

 - Polishing cloth (either clean or one that you use for similar colours i.e. 1 cloth for tan/brown shoes, 1 for black etc) and dab a small amount of shoe cream on cloth.

-- Rub into the leather in small circular motion and repeat until you have the desired level of coverage.
+- Rub into the leather in small circular motions and repeat until you have the desired level of coverage.

 - If your shoes require substantial coverage or colour refresh then once you have applied the shoe cream liberally, you can leave for up to 30 minutes for the colour to penetrate into the leather.
 The time would be dependent on how much nourishment the shoes require.